-Purpose Our activities

-The accurate, helpful information about public access to the outdoors that we provide people enables them to make informed choices.
+Purpose Our activities The accurate, helpful information about public access to the outdoors that we provide people enables them to make informed choices.
 This includes information about what access is available, such as maps and explanations of the nature of various forms of public access, as well as information about behaviour, such as respecting the land and the people who care for that land.

-• Identifying public access across all land types

-- Identifying public access across airiand types - Managing and publishing free public access maps - Maintaining close partnerships with LINZ, DOC and councils to
+Identifying public access across all land types Managing and publishing free public access maps Providing advice on best practice for access to the outdoors Maintaining close partnerships with LINZ, DOC and councils to improve geospatial data on outdoor access Partnering with Mountain Safety Council to support the Plan My Walk app